wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 - Rather than pull data from Dremio this model uses the `ref()` function to [reference](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) the intermediate model.
 - Use `dbt run` to create the view in Dremio.
 - Navigate to `catalog.nyc.marts` to view the created view.

+## EXTRA CREDIT

+Try adding in a `staging` layer data model, which produces a 1-to-1 copy of the source dataset materialized as a table.
+Remember to refactor the intermediate model to reference this new staging model.